teamyappl/teamyappl/_posts/2016-08-31-Influxdb-Grafana.md

 ## Data visualization with InfluxDB and Grafana

 The purpose of this post will be to show how one can use InfluxDB and Grafana to display custom graphs.
 Down below is how the final output looks like.
-One graph showing the total requests of the system and the other the CPU of imaginery hosts.
+One graph showing the total requests of the system and the other the CPU of imaginary hosts.

 ![](../img/posts/influxdb-grafana/datavisualyappl.PNG)

 Down below are the things that we will go through.

 1. Brief introduction of InfluxDB and Grafana
-2. Setting up Influxdb and Grafana using Docker
+2. Setting up InfluxDB and Grafana using Docker
 3. Running the Scala application
 4. Sending in data to InfluxDB
 5. Creating graphs in Grafana

 ### InfluxDB